mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 We went to the second floor of the library where I usually studied during my freshman year.

 “What do you think of these pictures?”
 Gyuna asked me after a few minutes of settling down in some seats.
-“I’m thinking about posting them to my Instagram.”
+“I’m thinking about posting them on my Instagram.”

 “I know where that is,” I said as she showed me a picture of her at the stairs of the Wilk.